 |Level of Competence||Basic Annual||Hourly Rate||Overtime Rate|

 You will be on development pay for a period of time.
 You will be auto enrolled into the 2015 pension scheme at 11.00% of your earnings.
-The tax code issued to you would be applied along with the current rate of National Insurance”
+The tax code issued to you would be applied along with the current rate of National Insurance.

 We offer 25 days annual leave plus public holidays for our support employees increasing to 29 days following five years’ service.
 We offer 28 days annual leave for our wholetime firefighters increasing to 31 days following five years’ service.
 On-Call firefighters are entitled to 28 days per annum increasing to 35 days following five years’ service.
+This does not include bank holidays.

 We offer our employees the opportunity to join a relevant pension scheme as soon as they start work; either the Local Government Pension Scheme or the Firefighter’s Pension Scheme.